Monday, March 17, 2025

 • Shutter Speed: Start with 5-15 seconds.
 If the aurora moves quickly, use shorter exposure times (5-7 sec).

 • ISO: Set between 800 and 3200.
-Increase ISO if images are too dark.
+Increase the ISO if the images are too dark.

 • Aperture: Use f/2.8 or lower for maximum light capture.